yoavalon/GraphNeuralNetworkClassification/README.md

 # GraphNeuralNetworkClassification
 Binary Classification if a graph is connected using a Graph Neural Network

-Here the left graph is not connected and receives prediction 0, the right graph is connected and receives prediction 1.
+Here the left graph is connected and receives prediction 1, the right graph is not connected and receives prediction 0.
 ![Intro](/imgs/Selection_209.png)

 Accuracy and Loss for a training session based on small random graphs.